Deadline: October 18, 2021

 All U.S. and International student participants receive:

-- Round trip economy class airline ticket to AADR Annual Meeting.
+- Round trip economy class airline ticket to AADOCR Annual Meeting.

-- Hotel accommodations for three nights (single occupancy) at AADR Annual Meeting.
+- Hotel accommodations for three nights (single occupancy) at AADOCR Annual Meeting.

 And all participants are expected to:

 - Attend an Orientation Seminar on Tuesday afternoon followed by a dinner.

 - Attend the evening awards program and reception hosted by Dentsply Sirona where the domestic winners will be announced and the international winners recognized for their accomplishments.

 Faculty members or students seeking additional information regarding the competition and/or requirements of SCADA should contact the Clinical Affairs Office of Dentsply Sirona via email: firstname.lastname@example.org

 For questions regarding the abstract and application process, please contact AADOCR: